core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 A DoC client encodes a single DNS query in one or more CoAP request messages the CoAP FETCH {{!RFC8132}} method.
 Requests SHOULD include an Accept option to indicate the type of content that can be parsed in the response.
-A client MUST be able to parse messages of Content-Format "application/dns-message" regardless of the provided Accept option.

 To enable reliable message exchange, the CoAP request SHOULD be carried in a Confirmable (CON) message.